Popular Critical Matchings in the Many-to-Many Setting: Introduction

 \begin{definition}[Critical Matching] A matching $M$ in $G$ is critical if there is no matching $N$ in $G$ such that $\Df{N}<\Df{M}$. \end{definition}

 For a critical matching $M$ and any other matching $N$ (not necessarily critical) it is easy to show that $\Dfa{M}\le\Dfa{N}$ and $\Dfb{M}\le\Dfb{N}$ (see Claim~\ref{lem:noLessDef}).
-In the example shown in Fig.~\ref{fig:exCritical} consider the three matchings $M_1,M_2$ and $M_3$ shown in Fig.~\ref{subfig:matchExCrit}.
-The deficiencies of these matchings are $\Df{M_1}=2, \Df{M_2}=\Df{M_3}=1$.
-It is straightforward to see that $M_2$ and $M_3$ both are critical matchings whereas $M_1$ is not.
+In the example shown in Figure~\ref{fig:exCritical} consider the three matchings $M,M'$ and $N$ shown in Figure~\ref{subfig:matchExCrit}.
+The deficiencies of these matchings are $\Df{M'}=2, \Df{M}=\Df{N}=1$.
+Since $G$ does not admit a feasible matching, $M$ and $N$ are critical matchings in $G$.

-The many-to-many matching problem models applications like assigning workers to firms~\cite{roth1984stability} and students to courses where both sides of the bipartition can accept multiple partners.
-In practice, certain workers must be assigned jobs, and firms may need a minimum number of workers for their operations.
-Students typically have minimum requirement on the number of courses they need to register for in a semester, and a course may be offered only if there is a minimum number of registrations.
-Lower quotas allow us to capture these constraints.

-Our setting is a generalization of the one-to-one stable marriage ({\sf SM}) problem and many-to-one hospital residents ({\sf HR}) problem without lower quotas, both of which have been extensively investigated \cite{GS62,roth84,Roth86} and recently in the presence of lower quotas~\cite{NN17,NNRS21,Kavitha2021}.
-The classical notion of optimality for our setting is \emph{pairwise stability}, henceforth called stability and is characterized by the absence of a \emph{blocking pair}.
+Our setting is a generalization of the one-to-one stable marriage problem and many-to-one hospital residents ({\sf HR}) problem without lower quotas, both of which have been extensively investigated \cite{GS62,roth84,Roth86} and recently in the presence of lower quotas~\cite{NN17,NNRS21,Kavitha2021}.
+The classical notion of optimality for the matching problem with two-sided preferences is \emph{pairwise stability}, henceforth called stability and is characterized by the absence of a \emph{blocking pair}.
 A pair $(a, b) \in E \setminus M$ is called a \emph{blocking pair} with respect to the matching $M$ if $(i)$ either $|M(a)| < q^+(a)$ or $b$ precedes some $b' \in M(a)$ in $\prefa$ and $(ii)$ either $|M(b)| < q^+(b)$ or $a$ precedes some $a'\in M(b)$ in $\prefb$.